 This section of track is well used by visitors to the Bridge to Nowhere.
 This can be a very busy section of track in the warmer months.
 Mountain bikers need to look out for walkers and vice versa.
-There are toilets halfway between the bridge and the river at Hunter’s Clearing and a shelter near the landing.
+There are toilets halfway between the bridge and the river at Hunter’s Clearing and shelter near the landing.

 The Mangapurua Landing was the main access point to the Mangapurua Valley during the early years of settlement when the paddle steamer provided the only transport option.
 The landing is now used by jet boaters and canoeists.

-Other one-day cycle options on the Mangapurua/Kaiwhakauka Track include:
+Alternative one-day cycle options on the Mangapurua/Kaiwhakauka Track include: